 Finally, PocketWizard offers the Plus IV transceiver which, as far as I know, is not multi-brand so you’ll have to use one brand for camera and flashes.
 Each unit sells for US$153.

-And there you have it, four triggers that fire flashes with a simple signal and four that send control signals.
+And there you have it, triggers that fire flashes with a simple signal and that send control signals.
 Have you used any one of these?
 What was your experience?
 Please share in the comments section.